 For this tutorial purposes, I have downloaded a ringtone from Zedge.
 You can use a website or source of your choice.

 - Launch the GarageBand app on your iPhone.

-- Tap on the loop icon.
-Here you will see three subheadings – Apple Loops, Files, and Music.
-I have my music in the Music library so I will be using this.
-Tap on Music and select the Songs.
+- Tap the Loop icon; you’ll see three subheadings here – Apple Loops, Files, and Music.
+Since my ringtone is saved in files, I will be using that tab.

-- Drag the long vertical bar to the point on the song where you want your custom ringtone to start.
-You may use the play button to achieve the perfect starting point of your tone
+You may use the play button to achieve the perfect starting point of your tone.

-- Once you decide the starting point, tap twice on the song, and select Split.
-Drag the scissors down to cut/divide the song at your chosen point.
+- Drag the Scissor icon down to cut/divide the song at your chosen point.

-- Delete the unusable part of the song by tapping on it twice and then choosing Delete.
+- Delete the unusable part of the song by tapping it twice and then choosing Delete.

-- Tap on the down arrow icon in the top left and tap on My Songs.
-Your custom ringtone will be saved as a project.
+- Now, select the down arrow icon from the top-left corner and tap My Songs.

-Note: Your iPhone will automatically trim and set the duration of your ringtone as 30 seconds while exporting.
-If you want to set an endpoint somewhere before 30 seconds, you can do so by repeating steps 10 and 11 above.
+Note: While exporting, iPhone automatically trims the ringtone at 30 seconds.
+If you want to set an endpoint somewhere before 30 seconds, repeat steps 6 to 9.

 - Go to Settings → Sounds & Haptics → Ringtone

 - The recently created tone will be displayed on top of the list under RINGTONES.

 - Tap it to set it as your ringtone.

 Successfully set a song as a ringtone on iPhone without iTunes or PC!